Adiba1604041/portfolio/README.md

  **◯ Emergency Alarm for Elderly People (Android Application)**
  • An android app that gives alarm to the favourite contacts of an elderly person by means of shake detection.
  **Language:** Java, **IDE:** Android Studio

+ **◯ Research Paper Subject Category Classification Using Traditional Classifiers and LLM**
+ • Created a novel dataset and built some classification models to perform a comparative analysis among the models.
+ **Language:** Python, **Platform:** Google Colab
  <br>

 ## Supervised Projects